Where is the ROI in an IT investment?

 - Automation of Inventory Control: Continuous automated tracking of inventory levels of materials feeding a production line can be linked to notifications and even to automatic generation of POs, reducing the risk that the line is shut down due to lack of availability of inventory.

-- Continuous Monitoring of Machinery Health Checks: Machines have moving parts, therefore are susceptible to wear and tear and drift.
-Continuous or periodic monitoring and reporting of the critical machine performance indicators allows for proactively adjusting the PM and/or calibration schedule to prevent manufacture of out of spec product.
-This reduces not only the downtime for extensive machine repair, it also eliminates waste of rejected product.
+- Continuous Monitoring of Machinery Health Checks: Machines have moving parts, therefore they are susceptible to wear and tear and drift.
+Continuous or periodic monitoring and reporting of the critical machine performance indicators allow for proactively adjusting the PM and/or calibration schedule to prevent the manufacture of out of spec product.
+This not only reduces the downtime for extensive machine repair but also eliminates waste of the rejected product.

 - Automated Verification Checks: One way to eliminate the problem of stoppages for QC checks is to implement methods for automated verification.
 For example, for dimensional checks, laser devices can provide precise measurements with no human intervention.
 This can eliminate the need for 3rd party inspection at this stage.
 The measurement data can be automatically recorded and occasional audits performed to ensure proper calibration of the laser equipment.

-These examples (and many more) offer opportunity to reduce downtime, slowdown time, waste, and in general streamline the production line.
+These examples (and many more) offer the opportunity to reduce downtime, slow down time, waste, and in general streamline the production line.

-Consultation with an experienced and capable IT MSP can work with you to develop strategic solutions and to formulate tactical plans to enhance your business workflow, and realize POSITIVE ROI From Your IT Investments.
+Consultations with an experienced and capable IT MSP can help you develop strategic solutions, formulate tactical plans to enhance your business workflow, and realize POSITIVE ROI From Your IT Investments.